madhubabuv/AllDay-DeMoN/README.md

 python3 data/getOxSplits.py -p traverses -t 2014-12-16-18-44-24 -s train -d -o 0.01
 ```

-We are also adding the data splits used to train and test our model in the paper, please use them to compare against our model until we release the code and pretrianed models.
+We are also adding the data splits used to train and test our model in the paper here, please use them to compare against our model until we release the code and pretrianed models.